 It’s a festive time of year and that only means one thing … FOOD!
 Here are a few of my food finds from December and there will be plenty more to come in 2018!

-I mentioned Cutter and Squidge in the July’s London Food Finds and their incredible Aladdin themed afternoon tea (which they’re still doing so check it out) They’re a beautiful little cafe/bakery doing all year round cakes, treats and tea including their signature biskies like this one here.
-If you’re wondering what a biskies is it’s a combo of a brownie, cake and cookie, and Mr snowman is a sandwich of white chocolate and coconut marshmallow inside.
+I mentioned Cutter and Squidge in my July’s London Food Finds and their incredible Aladdin themed afternoon tea.
+They’re a beautiful little cafe/bakery doing all year round cakes and treats and one thing they do is their signature biskies.
+If you’re wondering what a biskie is it’s a combo of a brownie, cake and cookie, and Mr snowman is a sandwiched with white chocolate and coconut marshmallow inside.
 They have a whole heap of other flavours too so check em’ out.

 20 Brewer St, Soho, London W1F 0SJ www.cutterandsquidge.co.uk

 The Lamprey is set in the beautiful Apex hotel just off Tower Bridge.
 While this is probably not going to be your ‘let’s stop for a quick bite to eat’ kinda place, it is going to be one if you’re looking for a business dinner, inviting the in-laws or maybe a posh date night.
 The menu is inspired by ‘Best of British’ and if you’re a fan of the old pastry like me you’ll love it here.
 Rich, buttery beef wellington and a sweet and sticky ‘Lamprey Pye’ with prunes and beef cheek.
 If you like a strong cocktail too you’re in the right place.